billyfryer/stay-or-go/README.md

 Here are all the files included in this GitHub Repo:

-Data Folder - contains the 2015 AA run expectancy data I used as well as the indicator variables I created if the runner was safe or not
+Data Folder - contains the 2015 AA run expectancy data I used as well as the indicator variables I created if the runner was safe or not.
+SMT Data was in this folder as well but was not allowed to be included in this repository

 Graphics Folder - Contains all images as well as the GIFs that were included in the final document